What is For Sale by Owner (FSBO)?

 4. Create a virtual tour

-Hire a good videographer who can create a virtual tour of the house and show a realistic view of the property to potential buyers.
+You may want to consider hiring a good videographer who can create a virtual tour of the house.
 Modern videographers use drones to capture an aerial view of the house and create a media item that gives potential buyers a walkthrough of the house.
-The media item can be included in online advertisements that the seller uses to attract potential buyers.
+The media item can be included in online advertisements that you use to attract potential buyers.
 It can also include HD photos of each section of the house that buyers would be interested in seeing.